 “Four of the 100 largest pest control companies in the US were acquired in May 2018 alone.”

 One of the most distinctive characteristics of the industry is its cockroach-like resilience during economic downturns.
 Many homeowners and most businesses afflicted by an infestation will call an exterminator without waiting for an improved economy, so business does not ordinarily drop by a meaningful amount during recessions.
-Rollins—the parent company of Orkin in the US—has grown its revenues and operating profits every year since 1998, even during the 2008-2009 financial crisis.
+Rollins—the parent company of Orkin in the US—has growth its revenues and operating profits every year since 1998, even during the 2008-2009 financial crisis.
 “I wouldn’t go so far as to call the pest control industry recession-proof, but it’s certainly recession-resistant,” says Zhu.

 Advantages of Scale